lgwillmore/typemock/README.md

 2. [Quick example usage](#quick-example-usage)
 3. [Still to do](#still-to-do)

 **NOTE: This library is still at the experimental stage.
 Its API and implementation could change drastically between versions.
-In fact, it does not quite do what it claims to do yet.**
+Currently, only simple object method mocking is possible**

 ## Motivation